kubeedge/ianvs/docs/guides/how-to-contribute-algorithms.md

 # How to contributrbute an algorithm to Ianvs

-Before start, it should be known that Ianvs testing algorithm development depends on [Sedna Lib].
-The following is recommended contribute workflow:
-1. Develop by yourself: put the algorithm implementation to ianvs [examples directory] locally, for testing.
+Ianvs serves as testing tools for test objects, e.g., algorithms.
+Ianvs does NOT include code directly on test object.
+Algorithms serve as typical test objects in Ianvs and detailed algorithms are thus NOT included in this Ianvs python file.
+As for the details of example test objects, e.g., algorithms, please refer to third party packages in Ianvs example.
+For example, AI workflow and interface please refer to sedna and module implementation please refer to third party package like FPN_TensorFlow and Sedna IBT algorithm.

+For algorithm contributors, you can:
+1. Release a repo independent of ianvs, but interface should still follow the SIG AI algorithm interface to launch ianvs.
    Here are two examples show how to development algorithm for testing in Ianvs.
     * [incremental-learning]
     * [single-task-learning]
-2. Publish to everyone: submit the algorithm implementation to [Sedna repository], for sharing, then everyone can test and use your algorithm.
+2. Integrated the targeted algorithm into sedna so that ianvs can use directly. in this case, you can connect sedna owners for help.

-Also, if new Algorithm has already beed integrated to Sedna, it can be used in Ianvs directly.
+Also, if new algorithm has already bee integrated to Sedna, it can be used in Ianvs directly.